tkonopka/writingstats/about.md

 Writing Stats is a simple app to help you understand your writing.

- - The app computes a series of statistics from your input.
+It computes a series of statistics from your input.
 Descriptions below offer some hints for their interpretation.

-- The app displays the statistics in visual form through bar plots.
-These can help you identify key features in your text.

-- Interactions with the bar plots bring out portions of your text.
-Seeing these portions in new contexts can inspire the critical eye.